poult-lab/daily-word/english_words_ learning.md

 > Traditionally begging is in regards to money.
 Homeless people beg for things.
 Pleading is more like making your case for something.
 You plead to God or the courts sort of thing.

+13.cube  [kjuːb]

+[noun] "a solid or hollow figure with six equal square sides"

+[verb] 10 cubed is 1 000. "to multiply a number by itself twice"

 #### 2020/10/21.05